 What Is a Mason?

-A mason uses bricks, concrete blocks, or natural stones to build structures, including walls, walkways, and fences.
+A mason uses bricks, concrete blocks, or natural stones to build structures, including walls, walkways, fences, and chimneys.
 Depending on the building material in which these construction tradespeople specialize, they are called brickmasons, blockmasons, and stonemasons.
 Brickmasons are sometimes called bricklayers.

 - There were 292,500 masonry workers, as of 2016.
 Just over 91,100 were blockmasons and brickmasons, and slightly fewer than 18,900 were stonemasons.

-- About 13% of masonry workers are self-employed.
+- About 13 percent of masonry workers are self-employed.

 - Schedules can be erratic during cold weather months when there isn't a lot of building taking place.